MicrosoftDocs/visualstudio-docs/subscriptions/vscloud-overview.md

 There are also many options through our volume licensing program.
 You can research the options and prices on [https://www.microsoft.com/en-us/licensing/how-to-buy/how-to-buy](https://www.microsoft.com/en-us/licensing/how-to-buy/how-to-buy).

 #### Q: The price for a retail subscription is higher.
-What additional benefits am I receiving?
+What extra benefits am I receiving?

 A:  You'll receive perpetual license rights for the Visual Studio IDE that came with the subscription.
-When it is time to renew, you only pay the software assurance price, which is significantly less.
+When it's time to renew, you only pay the software assurance price, which is much lower.

 ### For existing annual cloud subscribers